Summer 2021 – The Suzuki on the Hill program will run full-day onsite!

 Suzuki on the Hill is a week-long, full-day music and enrichment program.
 Enrollment is open to violin students ages 5 to 15, who currently study with a Suzuki teacher (Book 1 students must have completed learning all Twinkle variations and Theme).

-The daily schedule will incorporate Suzuki group classes, masterclasses, supervised buddy practice time, recreation, and electives (including art, theory, fiddle, singing, and chamber ensembles).
+The daily schedule will incorporate Suzuki group classes, masterclasses, chamber trios, musicianship, art, and recreation.

 Advanced students in Book 4 and above can choose to be part of the Suzuki Mentors group.
 They will assist in leading group class pieces for beginning Suzuki book classes, supervise practice of younger students, and participate in the advanced violin choir ensemble.